 The beauty of the perfect surface

-Coloring our lives
+Colouring our lives

 Wood sections for emphasis

 “We see each other all the time.
-People come to me and show me their boards, then we carry on refining the parameters until the process is able to flow smoothly and the end result is perfect.”
+Colleagues come to me and show me their boards, then we carry on refining the parameters until the process is able to flow smoothly and the end result is perfect.”